kumuduuk/churn-crushers/README.md

 -   As a result gender distribution of credit limit amongst gender is skewed towards males having more.
 -   Platinum card holders only amount to 20 people out of 8849.
 We don't have enough information to make an informed decision about the trends of platinum members that churn.
 Gold also only has 103 members.
 -   People in their 40s make up nearly 50% of the dataset.
+-   There are 6 products in the dataset but we are only given the names of four of them

 ## Credits